dianlight/grbl-sim/README.md

 - Clone this repository into the directory containing the Grbl source code.  (should be `<repo>/grbl`).

 - Edit the Grbl-Sim Makefile to select the correct `PLATFORM =`  line.
-LINUX and WINDOWS are currently supported.

  - *(You may need to make other modifications to the Makefile and some environment variables for your particular machine.
 Please share any modifications you find)*